amitxv/PC-Tuning/docs/post-install.md

     - Download [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) and navigate to the ``Everything`` section then search for *"edge"*.
 Disable everything that shows up

     - Updating the browser will revert some changes made in the previous step.
-You can ensure that it does not update if it is opened accidentally with the command below
+You can ensure that it does not update if it is opened accidentally with the command below.
+Ensure that there aren't any hidden Microsoft Edge process running in Task Manager

         ```bat
         rd /s /q "C:\Program Files (x86)\Microsoft\EdgeUpdate"